ProjectLibertyLabs/siwa/docs/src/Index.md

 - Your Application: Any website, mobile application, etc for which your user needs authentication
 - Frequency Access: Verifies the user and provides the user with access to the entire Frequency Ecosystem
-- Frequency Blockchain: Manages user delegations and additional socal operations
+- Frequency Blockchain: Manages user delegations and additional social operations

 ### User Delegations and Credentials